List of Craig of the Creek characters: J.P. Mercer

 He has a mutual attraction to Maney of the Horse Girls.
 What started as admiration has since evolved into genuine romantic feelings, as the two of them act shy when they are around one another and the two of them become a couple in "The Tea Timers Ball".
 J.P. surprisingly gets along well with Boris of the Junior Forest Scouts, despite everyone else disliking that group.
 He also has surprising intuition.
 During the events of "Alone Quest", J.P. was able to guess exactly what Kelsey was doing throughout the day with pinpoint accuracy, scaring Kelsey and Craig, whilst in "Sour Candy Trials" while Craig has a mental vision of his 'spirit family', J.P. claims that he can see them too.
 In "The Evolution of Craig", J.P. reveals that he wants to be just like his sister because of how well adjusted she is since graduating high school.
 He also deeply loves his mother Paula, but is only able to see her late at night when she comes home from flying.
+In "Heart of the Forest", Xavier points out he wasn’t going to betray them but since they except Craig believed he was they motivated/wanted him to do it, Craig agrees what they did was disgraceful much to J.P.'s reaction.

 In "Alternate Creekiverse", J.P. is a member of the Paintball Kids, but is too peaceful compared to them.
 In "Craig to the Future", J.P. is the manager of the smoothie shop with Elder Dave still an employee there.
 He is still close friends with Omar and Bobby.